MelonKony/millmint/content/utopia/society/state/finance.md

 Because of the massive amounts of ❦VK Vekllei and ✾AK Government currency exiting the [VKIM](#international-markets), Vekllei liquid capital held in ❦VK undergoes regular sterilisation to prevent deflation.

 ### Commodity Money

+Commodity money is scarce in the domestic moneyless economy, but does exist in major [state-owned enterprises](/assets/)

 ## Banking